 What Temperatures Cause Frost Damage?

-For many vegetables, frost causes damage and crop failure.
+Frost causes damage and even failure to many vegetable crops.
 But also there are other vegetables which actually benefit from a frost.
 The flavor of broccoli, for instance, actually improves if the plant has experienced a frost, and carrots get sweeter as the temperature drops.

 How low can you go?
 The temperatures shown in the graphic below tell you when the frost will cause damage to the respective vegetable.